 The route then passes through the village of Barton le Clay before turning west to visit the Sharpenhoe Clappers.
 There's an Iron Age Hill Fort, a beech wood and more excellent views to enjoy here.
-The site is located just east of Sundon Hills Country Park so you could take a slight detour from the route to visit this pretty park.
+The site is located just east of Toddington and Sundon Hills Country Park so you could take a slight detour from the route to visit this pretty park.

 The path then heads south along the John Bunyan Trail to the Smithcombe Valley and the village of Streatley.
 The trail leads you back into Luton where you pick up the river path again and follow it back towards the town centre.

 Luton Ordnance Survey Map - view and print off detailed OS map